-I’ve learned a little bit more about optimizing travel opportunities since my first year blogging, and I want to share my biggest lightbulb moments with you!
+I’ve learned a little bit more about optimizing travel opportunities since my first year blogging and I want to share my biggest lightbulb moments with you!
 Hint: it involves interacting with people you know and becoming a better friend/family member in the process.
 Wait, what?!
 That’s right!
 And who says social media has to keep people from being social?

-KEY TO SUCCESS #1 - Embrace the Staycation
+TRAVEL BLOGGER TIP #1 - Embrace the Staycation

-I’ve lived in the Greater Milwaukee area since the day I was born, and part of the reason I got into travel blogging is because I was SO OVER IT.
+I have lived in the Greater Milwaukee area since the day I was born and part of the reason I got into travel blogging is because I was SO OVER IT.
 Do you ever use the words boring, suffocating, dull, or even done to describe how you feel about your hometown?
 When I thought about the destinations I was qualified to write about, though, Milwaukee is the only place where I truly feel like an expert.
-And even though I never look for blog posts to help me plan a Milwaukee vacation, I’m exactly the person that someone planning a Milwaukee vacation would want to talk to.
+And even though I never look for blog posts to help me plan a Milwaukee vacation, I’m exactly the kind of person that someone planning a Milwaukee vacation would want to talk to.
 Learn from.
 Ask for restaurant recommendations from.
 That’s the weird thing about blogging in general; the expertise you have to offer through your blog is always hard to identify, because it’s never what you’re searching for.
 It’s what you already know.
 You’re definitely not gonna find that in your Google search history!

 If you think that starting local means sabotaging your dreams to travel the globe, don’t worry; it won’t.
 Though it might be less fun to write about than an exotic destination, it’s a short-term step that will best help you accomplish a long-term goal.
 Travel writing, is, after all, your dream job, right?
 The fact that it’s not all fancy getaways and modeling Icelandic backpacks is why it still is – and therefore still feels like – work.
 It doesn’t have to be the worst experience ever, though.
 Once I made the decision to become a Milwaukee expert, I realized how many iconic things in the city I still had yet to do!
 Since that realization, I’ve hiked at Lakeshore State Park, visited the Villa Terrace Decorative Arts Museum, taken a boat tour with Riverwalk Boat Tours & Rentals, and am heading to the Harley-Davidson Museum with my dad later this month.
 See?
 It’s all about perspective… and resume building.
 Kind of a cool internship though, right?

 My most recent adventure (and the inspiration for this blog post) resulted from a Craigslist search my dad did.
 He texted me on a Wednesday night asking if I wanted to drive up north and back with him that Friday so he could pick up a snowblower from someone in Crivitz.
-Naturally, I said heck yes!
+Naturally, I said yes!
 While we literally drove three hours up and three hours back before the early November sunset, I was able snap a few cute shots in town and convince him to take a short hike with me at nearby Governor Thompson State Park.
 I paid nothing, got to spend time with my dad, and checked another state park off my bucket list.
 I’ve also tagged along with my sisters to state parks and will be road-tripping with my mom to Florida in January so I can help her move into her new apartment.
 If you ever thought there weren’t rewards for helping people out, think again!

 Wondering whose errands you can tag along on today?
 Reach out to family members or close friends and see if they need any help.
 Sure, you might have to actually help them, but if you want the content, it’s a great deal.
-The texts with the highest ROI will likely be from anyone you contact who may be moving, so be sure to note if someone you know mentions an impending move on social media during a timeframe that works for you.
+The texts with the highest ROI will likely be from anyone you contact who may be moving, so be sure to note if someone you know mentions an impending move on social media.
 Note that if they are moving everything in one trip, or if you only catch the tail end of their shuttling, you might have to arrange transportation for the way back.
 You don’t have to slow them down a ton – find a town along the way with a cool mural you can pull over for a quick photoshoot at or pick a key activity you two have in common to stop and do!
 The memories and content you’ll make along the way will be totally worth it.

-KEY TO SUCCESS #3 - Pay Everyone You Know a Visit
+TRAVEL BLOGGER TIP #3 - Pay Everyone You Know a Visit

 While I was growing up, every single member of my family lived not only in Wisconsin, but in the same part of the state.
-While my friends were visiting their aunts and uncles in Denver and New York every Thanksgiving, I would drive a maximum of ten miles for my holiday feast.
+While my friends were visiting their aunts and uncles in Denver and New York every Thanksgiving, I would drive two miles for my holiday feast.
 If you are fortunate to have relatives elsewhere and the opportunity to visit them, take it!
 They might have weird political views, but the views from their backyard might make for the perfect cover photo.
-If you don’t have cross-country relatives, consider friends you’ve lost touch with due to moves, college, etc. or reach out to a fellow blogger you’ve connected with online!
+If you don’t have cross-country relatives, consider friends you’ve lost touch with due to moves, college, etc. or reach out to a fellow blogger you’ve connected with online.
 There’s nothing better than using social media to make new friends IRL, in my opinion, and you can always offer them the opportunity to stay with you if they want to explore a new place too!